5 Ways Active Parenting Helps to Prevent Child Abuse

 How can we prevent child abuse?

-Many parents believe in the use of corporal punishment (spanking) as an effective form of discipline.
+Outside stress is a major risk factor for abuse; more stress often equals a shorter fuse.
+In addition, many parents believe in the use of corporal punishment (spanking) as an effective form of discipline.
 This attitude says children must be spanked into submission for their own good can escalate into psychological or physical abuse when a parent becomes angry and stressed over other issues in their lives.
+Active Parenting builds Parental Resilience by teaching an authoritative style of parenting that replaces reactive hitting or shaking with effective, non-violent tools.
+With the proper tools, parents can use misbehavior as a chance to teach instead of just reacting.
 Teaching parents a model of parenting based on mutual respect and participation, the Active Parenting programs include non-violent discipline methods that correct misbehavior without the risk of morphing into abuse.
 In Active Parenting 4th Edition, parents are not only taught seven good reasons NOT to spank, but also skills such as logical consequences, “I” Messages, problem-solving, and other non-violent intervention techniques that offer a better, non-violent, alternative.
 The bottom line is that corporal punishment is a risk factor for abuse.
 It is an unnecessary risk because there are many effective forms of non-violent discipline.

 2. Active Parenting teaches parents how to encourage, rather than discourage, children.